 Professional Achievements.
 The following are professional achievement categories which will be used for the promotional exam.
 The examples given are not intended as an exhaustive list.
 The certificate lists shall be subject to updating at a labor/management meeting prior to the examination.
 The intention of this provision is to account for course names changing and new courses developing, and it is not intended for gross omissions or inclusions of categories without negotiating in good faith.
-When there is a logical progression of degrees, points shall only be awarded for the highest degree achieved.
-Candidates shall be awarded points to a maximum of fifteen (15) for professional achievements as follows:
+When there is a logical progression of degrees, points shall be awarded points to a maximum of fifteen (15) for professional achievements as follows: